-Doctoral programs: A minimum of 5 years of study (including 2 years of study at a Master's program) with 30 or more credits (including those collected at a Master's program), receiving necessary guidance on research, approval of a final thesis, and success in an examination.
+Doctoral programs: A minimum of 5 years of study (including 2 years of study in a master's program) with 30 or more credits (including those collected in a master's program), receiving necessary guidance on research, approval of a final thesis, and success in an examination.

-\ Doctoral programs may consist of a two-year first stage program and a three-year program thereafter.
+Doctoral programs may consist of a two-year first stage program and a three-year program thereafter.